samsquire/ideas4/README.md

 For the Linux kernel this is a hardware interrupt on a timer where each process is ordered in a tree by priority and the highest priority process is cached.
 The schedule() function in kernel/sched/core.c

 Unfortunately it's not really possible to prempt a thread in user space.
+When a thread is executing it can only be prempted by the kernel scheduler.
+But we can do what Golang does, we can preempt Virtual threads by having a stack per process and multiplex between processes.

+In the asynchronous non cooperative premption proposal for Golang they suggested inserting code into the instruction stream to cause a scheduler trap.

+The problem with this is that you need to rewrite instructions to point to correct jump locations and branches.

 ```